 Yay, new t-shirts and new posters in my web shop Design by Daenelia!
 If you like cats and dragons, you’re gonna love the designs I added.
+Take a look at the cat lovers t-shirts!
 I also added a few designs for posters, which start at just € 9,99 each.
 And get your cat t-shirts from € 19,49!
 Special offer: FREE shipping if you order between 13 July 2018 and 17 July 2018 with the code SHIP4U.

 Keeping track of what you want to finish on a day can be very easy.
 Just make a to-do list, right?
 Then just do your chores and go to your appointments and you’re done and organised.
 But working and studying from home means: lots of distractions.
 I can find 100 things to do that are not on my to-do list, that I am sure I can make time for.
 In the evening is when I realise I haven’t made a dent in my actual to-do list.
 So I did the obvious thing and made an extra sheet for my planner.
 And it works so well for me, that I decided to share the free day planner sheet with you.